zhoudaifa007/kitt/README.md

 go run /cmd/server/main.go --config config.yaml --gcp-credentials-path gcp-credentials.json
 ```

 Once both services are running you can navigate to <http://localhost:3000>.
-There's one more step needed when running locally.
+There's one more ddddddddddddddddddddddddddddddstep needed when running locally.
 When deployed, KITT is spawned via a LiveKit webhook, but locally - the webhook will have no way of reaching your local `lkgpt-service` that's running.
 So you'll have to manually call an API to spawn KITT, using `room_name` from the url slug when you enter a room in the Meet UI.

 ```bash
 curl -XPOST http://localhost:3001/join/<room_name>